pnp/blog/content/post/cli-for-microsoft-365-v3-13.md

 ### Login with client ID and secret
-When using CLI for Microsoft 365 in unattended scenarios, like building monitoring solutions or long-running automations, it\'s recommended that you login to Microsoft 365 using a certificate.
-If for some reason you\'re unable to do that, you can now fallback to logging in using a client ID and secret registered with your custom Azure Active Directory application.
+When using CLI for Microsoft 365 in unattended scenarios, like building monitoring solutions or long-running automations, it's recommended that you login to Microsoft 365 using a certificate.
+If for some reason you're unable to do that, you can now fallback to logging in using a client ID and secret registered with your custom Azure Active Directory application.